nailanawshaba/nsolid-graphite/README.md

 nsolid-graphite - a daemon that sends N|Solid metrics to graphite
 ================================================================================

-This package provides a daemon which will monitor [N|Solid][] runtimes and send the metrics from the runtimes to [graphite][].
-The runtimes that are monitored are selected based on the command-line parameters.
+This package provides a daemon which will monitor [N|Solid][] Storage and send the metrics from the N|Solid runtimes to [graphite][] via the Graphite protocol over UDP.

 installation
 ================================================================================